Grouping SKUs

 Example one

-At some point, Digital River identifies product compliance data that is needed to ship goods into Indonesia.
+At some point, Digital River identifies product compliance data needed to ship goods into Indonesia.
 If this is a market opportunity you're interested in pursuing, we can add this data to your SKU groups.

 After that, whenever a customer in Indonesia makes a purchase on your site, this new compliance data is passed downstream to the appropriate logistics services.